mnot/I-D/for-the-users/draft.md

-While networks need to be managed, employers and equipment vendors need to meet business goals, and so on, the IETF's mission is to "build a better human society" {{RFC3935}} and -- on the Internet -- society is composed of what we call "end users."
+While networks need to be managed, employers and equipment vendors need to meet business goals, and so on, the IETF's mission is to "build a better human society" {{RFC3935}} and -- on the Internet -- society is composed of end users, along with groups of individuals forming business, governments, clubs, civil society organizations, and other institutions that influence it.

 By "end users," we mean non-technical users whose activities our protocols are designed to support.
 Thus, the end user of a protocol to manage routers is not a router administrator; it is the people